Nvidia Estimates $100-$300 Million in Q4 Revenue from Miners

-Nvidia is raking in cash in the midst of graphics card shortages, but there isn't a lot of good news for gamers on the near horizon.
-Nvidia released its Q4 2021 earnings today, notching an impressive record of $5 billion in quarterly revenue, up 61% over the prior year, as it powered its way to net earnings of $1.457 billion.
+Nvidia is raking in cash in the midst of ongoing graphics card shortages, but there isn't a lot of good news for gamers on the near horizon.
+Nvidia released its Q4 and fiscal 2021 earnings today, notching an impressive record of $5 billion in quarterly revenue, up 61% over the prior year, as it powered its way to net earnings of $1.457 billion, but the company's comments on the current mining boom paint a dire picture.

-Nvidia doesn't expect these supply shortages to end any time soon, either, saying that it expects shortages in the channel to last throughout the quarter.

-Nvidia CFO Collete Kress explained that the company predicts that, by its best estimates, it earned $100 to $300 million in Q4 revenue from mining but conceded that the company couldn't accurately predict how much of its sales went to miners due to sales through AIBs and distributors.
-Overall, even at the full $300 million prediction, this represents a small portion of Nvidia's $2.5 billion (up 67% YoY) in gaming revenue for the quarter.
+Nvidia CFO Collete Kress explained that the company predicts that, by its best estimates, $100 to $300 million of its Q4 revenue came from sales to cryptominers, but conceded that it couldn't accurately predict the impact due to sales through AIBs and distributors.
+Exposure to the finicky cryptomining market isn't a good look for Nvidia with its investors, and it's easy to think this is a lowball prediction: Overall, even at the full $300 million, this represents a small portion of Nvidia's $2.5 billion (up 67% YoY) of gaming revenue for the quarter.

 "We suspect that the significant increase in the Ethereum hash rate observed over the past few months was driven by a combination of previously-installed mining capacity that was reactivated, as well as news sales of GPUs and ASICs," Kress explained.

-Nvidia recently introduced its new line of CMP (cryptomining processors) cards specifically designed for cryptocurrency miners.
+Nvidia also recently introduced its new line of CMP (cryptomining processors) cards designed specifically for cryptocurrency miners.
 The company expects to sell roughly $50 million worth of those cards during the first quarter of the year.
-This number doesn't include sales of other graphics cards for mining over the coming months, and Nvidia didn't provide any predictions for its future overall mining income.
+This number doesn't include sales of other graphics cards destined for mining over the coming months, though, and Nvidia didn't provide any predictions for its future overall mining income.
+Nvidia did say it will provide detailed revenue breakdowns for CMP cards in its future earnings reports.

 Huang acknowledged that the company is supply-constrained but said that he doesn't expect GPU shortages to impact its supply to the lucrative data center market.
 That implies that Nvidia is prioritizing the supply of its data center GPUs over gaming GPUs, which makes sound business sense given the much higher margins in the data center.
 Nvidia says it sees continued strong demand for its gaming GPUs, though, citing that only 15% of its install base has upgraded to its RTX graphics cards.